najain/COVID-19-PooledTesting/README.md

-  -h, --help            show this help message and exit --strategy STRATEGY   testing and quarantine strategy --save_dir SAVE_DIR   directory to save data --load_dir LOAD_DIR   directory to load data --population POPULATION
+  -h, --help            show this help message and exit --strategy STRATEGY   testing and quarantine strategy --save_dir SAVE_DIR   directory to save data --load_dir LOAD_DIR   directory to load data.
+Use --plot with this --population POPULATION
                         number of nodes in the graph --test_capacity TEST_CAPACITY